jl3419-ljy/FPGA-Consultancy/Super_Resolution_Quantisation/readme.md

 # Quantisation (Wenlin Yi)
 <font size = 4>
-Quantisation is applied to the original EPSCN Tensorflow code.
-There are two quantisation methodes compared to non-quantised model: Quantisation Aware Training(QAT) and post-training quantisation.
+Quantisation is applied to the original EPSCN TensorFlow code.
+There are two quantisation methods compared to non-quantised model: Quantisation Aware Training(QAT) and post-training quantisation.
 The different quantised word lengths and data types are also tested.
 And for the QAT, quantisation on different layers/combination of layers are compared with their peak signal-noise ratio.

 ## Key Libraries